For years now, ISPs have been searching for alternative revenue streams to avoid just being "dumb pipes."

 As your petition states, some Internet Service Providers (ISPs) have been looking at the use of Phorm’s Webwise and Open Internet Exchange (OIX) products.
 However, the only use of the technology so far has been the trials conducted by BT.

-similar technology is compatible with the relevant privacy legislation.
-ICO has published its view on Phorm
+Phorm or similar technology is compatible with the relevant privacy legislation.
+ICO has published its

 ICO is an independent body, and it would not be appropriate for the Government to second guess its decisions.
 However, ICO has been clear that it will be monitoring closely all progress on this issue, and in particular any future use of Phorm’s